Gary Bryan: Rewind with Gary Bryan

-Rewind with Gary Bryan is weekly nationally syndicated radio program hosted by Gary Bryan.
+Rewind with Gary Bryan is a weekly nationally syndicated radio program hosted by Gary Bryan.
 Originally an oldies-oriented show, it has shifted to a classic hits format centered on music from the 1960s, 1970s, 1980s, and 1990s.
 The show, originating from KRTH, is produced through Bryan's production company, Radio Genius Productions, LLC and syndicated via United Stations Radio Networks.

 In 2009, Rewind combined its production efforts and affiliate network with those of oldies program Dick Clark's Rock, Roll & Remember, which was also distributed by United Stations.
 The show became known as Dick Clark Presents Rewind with Gary Bryan for several years before dropping Clark's name and adjusting its format from oldies to classic hits.

 Awards and honors

 Bryan was named a "Legend of Radio" at the National Association of Broadcasters convention in Seattle, Washington, in 1998.

-He was name "Patriot of the Year" by the Bob Hope Hollywood USO in June 2005.
+He was named "Patriot of the Year" by the Bob Hope Hollywood USO in June 2005.